 7. Decide on Equipment

 Which camera lens are you dreaming of owning?
-Which camera is best for your niche of photography?
-What camera bag is the best for your equipment?
+Which camera is best for your niche of

 These are all questions you should ask yourself when deciding on the best equipment for your business.
 There are many wonderful sites that help you compare equipment.
 Here are some of our favorites: